North Korea fires ballistic missile over Japan

 The launch appears to be a deliberate escalation designed to get the attention of Japan and the US, who have largely been ignoring North Korea's leader Kim Jong-un.

-Nevertheless it is a big deal.
 It is in complete contravention of international norms to fly missiles towards or over other countries without any pre-warning or consultation.
-Most countries avoid doing it completely as it can easily be mistaken for an attack.

-It is clearly not as big as a nuclear test, which could be next.
-But it's hugely provocative.
+Most countries avoid doing it completely as it can easily be mistaken for an attack, and while it is not as a big as a nuclear test - which could be next - it is nevertheless hugely provocative.

 The US has responded, with the top US diplomat for East Asia, Daniel Kritenbrink, describing North Korea's decision as "unfortunate".

+It comes as Japan, the US and South Korea staged trilateral military exercises earlier last week, which have been known to provoke Pyongyang.

 The missile launch is the fifth carried out by Pyongyang in a week.
 On Saturday, two rockets came down in waters outside Japan's exclusive economic zone.

+Many of North Korea's missile tests are conducted on a high, lofted flight path - reaching a high altitude, avoiding flights over its neighbours.

+But firing over or past Japan allowed North Korean scientists to test missiles under circumstances "that are more representative of the conditions they'd endure in real-world use", analyst Ankit Panda told news agency Reuters.

-In September North Korea passed a law declaring itself to be a nuclear weapons state, with leader Kim Jong-un ruling out the possibility of talks on denuclearisation.
+Earlier this month, North Korea passed a law declaring itself to be a nuclear weapons state, with leader Kim Jong-un ruling out the possibility of talks on denuclearisation.

-Despite widespread sanctions, Pyongyang conducted six nuclear tests between 2006 and 2017.
+Pyongyang conducted six nuclear tests between 2006 and 2017, despite widespread sanctions.